ComputeCanada/magic_castle/scenario.md

 * Define the Kerberos realm name when initializing FreeIPA.
 * Define the internal domain name and the resolv.conf search domain as `int.{domain_name}`
-* If the domain is registered with CloudFlare and you have administrative rights, it will be used to register a new entry in the DNS (**optional**).

-If you own a domain but it is not administred with CloudFlare, you can registered the IP address under this domain name manually with your registrar once the cluster is built.
+If you own a domain, you can register the login floating IP address under this domain name manually with your registrar.
+An optional module following the `openstack` module in the example `main.tf` can register the domain name if your domain's nameservers are administred by CloudFlare.

 Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.